WebDevZakaria/Test/README.md

 Setup

-first this to do is to clone repository :
+first thing to do is to clone repository :

    git clone https://github.com/WebDevZakaria/Test.git
    cd Test